- Human Resources//

 - Employment Contract OR Letter of Reasonable Assurance will be electronically signed.

-- Your picture will be taken, and your employee ID badge will be created.
+- Your employee ID badge will be provided.

 - Rate and start date will be communicated to you.